miguelarauj1o/CalendarQuickStart/README.md

 ### Run the app

 Now that you have created the app and connected it to the Calendar API, go to the "Run" menu and click *Run app*!
-You can either plug your device to the computer and run the app on it or you can run it on the emulator.
-Anyway, you gotta have Google Plays services installed in the system.
+You can either plug your device to the computer and run the app on it or you can run it on the emulator (we ran it on a Nexus 5 5.1 emulator).
+Anyway, you gotta have Google Plays services installed in the system (in case you missed it, go to `Tools -> Android - SDK Manager`, search for Google Play Services SDK and install it).

 ## Usage Flow

-Now we'll test our application.
-Open the emulator, or connect your device (the images below were taken from a Nexus 5 5.1 emulator).
+Now with the app installed on our device, we're going to experience the Google Calendar API usage by fetching our existing events from our Google account.

 ![Android01](https://cloud.githubusercontent.com/assets/7546651/7891878/7a447540-0626-11e5-9556-1a337d030190.png)

-Click on _CalendarQuickStart App_
+* Click on _CalendarQuickStart App_ to launch the app

 ![Android02](https://cloud.githubusercontent.com/assets/7546651/7891879/802d1534-0626-11e5-9e9d-a52494a627dc.png)

-Enter your email and click _NEXT_
+* Enter your email and click _NEXT_

 ![Android03](https://cloud.githubusercontent.com/assets/7546651/7891882/83cbc6b8-0626-11e5-932a-94b606ac76d5.png)

-Enter your password and click _NEXT_
+* Enter your password and click _NEXT_

 ![Android04](https://cloud.githubusercontent.com/assets/7546651/7891884/872c7942-0626-11e5-983f-778a2b8bed3a.png)

-Click _ACCEPT_
+* Click _ACCEPT_, this will allow the app to fetch your calendar data from your Google account.

 ![Android05](https://cloud.githubusercontent.com/assets/7546651/7891887/8ad735b4-0626-11e5-840a-1744f8790b2d.png)

-Click _MORE_
+* Click _MORE_

 ![Android05](https://cloud.githubusercontent.com/assets/7546651/7891888/8f0b1af6-0626-11e5-8cb6-a2e407625972.png)

-Click _NEXT_
+* Click _NEXT_

 ![Android06](https://cloud.githubusercontent.com/assets/7546651/7891892/92d73656-0626-11e5-9c80-2189156c88ba.png)

-Choose your account and click _OK_
+* Choose your account and click _OK_

 ![Android07](https://cloud.githubusercontent.com/assets/7546651/7891895/979ac2e8-0626-11e5-83ad-d79277841b5e.png)

-Accept permissions by clicking on _OK_
+* Accept permissions by clicking on _OK_

 ![Android08](https://cloud.githubusercontent.com/assets/7546651/7891899/9f619e8e-0626-11e5-9cbf-900ef81b5661.png)

-Existing events are returned in plain text.
+* Existing events are returned in plain text.
+The *CalendarQuickStart* app has successfully downloaded your events through.

 ![Desktop](https://cloud.githubusercontent.com/assets/7546651/7891903/a738d988-0626-11e5-99e9-657fde173c05.png)
 __Calendar Gmail screenshot__

 ##### Further Reading for Google Calendar API

+If you got hooked and feel like going beyond this tutorial with Calendar integration (creating and updating events from your app, perhaps?), then you should definitely take a look at these links:

 + [Quick start](https://developers.google.com/google-apps/calendar/quickstart/android)
 + [API reference](https://developers.google.com/google-apps/calendar/v3/reference/)